We regard green gas as an indispensable part of the renewable energy supply of the future and are actively working to promote its development.

 The Netherlands can use green gas to help achieve a large proportion of its climate targets.
 The aim is to meet 5% of the country’s gas requirements using green gas by 2020.
 This would cover 20% of the government’s climate target.

 The Dutch Green Gas Foundation brings together various parties, including Gasunie, with the aim of increasing the share of green gas in the Netherlands.
-The goal is to produce 300 million cubic metres of gas (enough to sustainably supply a city the size of Utrecht) by 2014.
-Between 2025 and 2030, this should be expanded to reach a production capacity of approximately 3 billion cubic metres of gas per year.
+Currently, a volume of approx. 100 million m3 of green gas is being produced.
+For the period of 2025-2030, this will have to be increased to a production volume of approx. 3 billion m3 of gas per year.
+In a CO2-reduced energy supply system in 2050, renewable gas could well replace 5 to 10 billion m3 of natural gas.
 In the future, green gas will increasingly need to be produced from imported biomass via a gasification process.
 This will require further technological innovation.
 To promote this innovation, we are working with other stakeholders such as ECN and HVC on a demonstration project for biomass gasification in Alkmaar.

 Certification: certainty about the future

 One essential prerequisite for the development of a market for green gas is that consumers can have certainty and clarity about the origins of the green gas they are using.
 To meet this need, we have established the Vertogas certification agency.
 Vertogas applies the NTA 8080 sustainability criteria and can guarantee that the inputs (biomass) used to produce the gas are genuinely green and of high quality.
 We refer to this as a ‘guarantee of origin’.
 The agency also ensures that both the quality and quantity of the gas are reliably assessed.